frankenperez/react-masterclass/labs/lab-03-data-management/README.md

 ### Starting JSON Server

-To be abble to run two scripts at the same time we can use the `concurrently` library.
+To be able to run two scripts at the same time we can use the `concurrently` library.
 To install it, run the following command:

 ```sh
 npm install -g concurrently